crdschurch/crds-signin-checkin/front_end/README.md

 ### Set Environment Variables using [dotenv](https://github.com/bkeepers/dotenv)

-Create a .env file in the project root with the following values.
+Create a .env file in the project root with the following values (copy .env.example to .env and fill out values).

-_TODO: Tweak hostnames & ports depending on your actual environment setup_
+_Tweak hostnames & ports depending on your actual environment setup_
 ```

 # To access local development API